-Workplace politics encompasses the power and authority processes and behaviors that are at work in a particular workplace.
+Workplace politics encompasses the power and authority processes and behaviours that are at work in a particular workplace.
 It is how the links between people in the workplace work.
-There are workplace politics at play in every organization!
+There are workplace politics at play in every organisation!
 In 1990, two American psychologists (Dr. Jack Mayer and Dr. Peter Salovey) purported that if there was a cognitive intelligence or IQ then there must be an emotional intelligence (sometimes known as EQ).
-Daniel Goleman, the co-founder of the Collaborative for Academic, Social, and Emotional Learning (CASEL) theorized the social aspect of behavior as a complement to the emotional.
-His definition expanded to: “Social and emotional intelligence involves understanding your feelings and behaviors, as well as those of others, and applying this knowledge to your interactions and relationships.”
+Daniel Goleman, the co-founder of the Collaborative for Academic, Social, and Emotional Learning (CASEL) theorised the social aspect of behaviour as a complement to the emotional.
+His definition expanded to: “Social and emotional intelligence involves understanding your feelings and behaviours, as well as those of others, and applying this knowledge to your interactions and relationships.”
 In his work with CASEL he developed five interrelated sets of Social and Emotional Competencies: Self-Awareness, Self-Management, Social Awareness, Good Relationship Skills, and Responsible Decision Making.
 This course will explore the social and emotional competencies and their role in working beyond workplace politics!

 Learning online or e-learning courses has a number of obvious advantages which benefit the student.
 Other than being able to learn any time and in any place 24/7 add flexibility to the process.
 Choosing the time suits you to advance your learning.